ningerdinger/pon/README.md

 run this

-python3 -m pip install --upgrade build
+py -m pip install --upgrade build

 run this from the toml directory

-python3 -m build
+py -m build

 install twine

-python3 -m pip install --upgrade twine
+py -m pip install --upgrade twine

 Make sure that you have a pypi account and token

-run this to upload to pypi
+run this to upload to pypi and fill in __token__ as username, token as pw

-python3 -m twine upload --repository testpypi dist/*
+py -m twine upload --repository testpypi dist/*

 then just install from pypi and run it